Perry-chouteau/Perry-chouteau/README.md

 2021 - I continue my mission for Paykrom working as a freelancer and studying.

-2022 - I made an 2nd internship at XO7 working as Backend developer and made a lot of project increasing my managing skills.
+2022 - I've made a 2nd internship at XO7 working as Backend developer and made a lot of project increasing my managing skills.

 2023 - I lived a year in South Korea.
 Increasing my knowledge at keymiung Univ. & starting the final project of Epitech with 6friends(spread on every continent), I Traveled through the country with my tent and a bike (+2000km).

 2024 - I came back to france searching for jobs or activities to do. this voyage to S. Korea help me to find out what deserve sweat&blood.

+2025 - I'm doing an internship at Dassault Systems.
+R&D Sofwtare - Interoperability.

-2025 - I will graduade as Software engineering expert at Epitech Paris.
+I will graduade as Software engineering expert at Epitech Paris.

 <!-- ![ghchart](https://ghchart.rshah.org/perry-chouteau)-->